The Cost of Self-Hosted Software

 By Anthony · 4 min read · January 12, 2021

-Full disclosure: I'm Anthony and I run Panelbear, a simple Google Analytics alternative.
-Please do consider that my opinion will inevitably be biased towards using a hosted service.
-That said, I do self-host a lot of my software, and my intention is to paint a more complete picture of the associated costs that come with it, both in time and money.
+Full disclosure: my opinion will be inevitably biased towards using a hosted service as I run one.
+That said, I also self-host a lot of my software, and my intention is to paint a more complete picture of the associated costs that come with it, both in time and money.

 In this article I’ll be talking about some of the major costs and common pitfalls when deciding between self-hosting and using a hosted service.

-I actually enjoy managing infrastructure, it’s what I’ve been doing full-time for nearly a decade.
-I have learned a lot of hard lessons along the way, and if you enjoy handling the details behind your infrastructure, then self-hosting might be a great option for you too.
-But it's not for everyone.
+I do enjoy managing infrastructure, it’s what I’ve been doing for nearly a decade and I have learned many lessons along the way.
+Self-hosting might be a great option for you too - but it's not for everyone.

 There’s lots of debate about whether companies should build and run software in-house, or buy ready-to-use products.
 There’s good points in favor of each of them, and it’s important to recognize that there is no right answer here.
 As with most decisions, it comes down to making tradeoffs.